godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 OpenXR is now embedded in the engine's core, so you no longer need a plugin to build your XR projects.
 OpenXR action maps allow you to bind inputs and outputs on various types of XR controllers to named actions.
 All major PC headsets that work through SteamVR, Oculus, or Monado are supported on Windows and Linux.

 If your project is destined for Android devices, an official plugin extends support for the Meta Quest and PICO 4 VR headsets.
-You can also already use the Magic Leap 2 headset, OpenXR-compliant HTC headsets, and the new Lynx R1 AR headset though support for these is still being fine-tuned.
+You can also already use the Magic Leap 2 headset, OpenXR-compliant HTC headsets, and the new Lynx R1 AR headset, though support for these is still being fine-tuned.

 If you're building XR games or apps for the browser, you'll be happy to know that Godot 4.0 supports WebXR.

 <a id="godot-xr-tools"></a>
 ### Godot XR Tools

 Thanks to the work of our [XR contributors](https://github.com/GodotVR/godot_openxr/blob/e4af8c7b7168a7748a4e4929bc6779bb422baca7/CONTRIBUTORS.md), Godot 4 allows you to accelerate development on your XR projects.
-With [Godot XR Tools](https://github.com/GodotVR/godot-xr-tools) which you can find in the asset library, you now have access to a [well-documented toolkit](https://godotvr.github.io/godot-xr-tools/) that puts many popular XR mechanics at your disposal.
+With [Godot XR Tools](https://github.com/GodotVR/godot-xr-tools), which you can find in the asset library, you now have access to a [well-documented toolkit](https://godotvr.github.io/godot-xr-tools/) that puts many popular XR mechanics at your disposal.
 You can start with the [project template](https://github.com/GodotVR/godot-xr-template) and use the toolkit to add components to move around in VR space, display hands that synchronize with the player's controllers, grab objects, etc.